mwbowers/mwbowers.github.io/reference/datagate/datagate-providers/source-profile-converter.md

 ### SourceProfileConverter()

-Initializes a new instance of the SourceProfileConverter class with default options.
+Initializes a new instance of the  class with default settings.

 ```cs
 SourceProfileConverter()